carpentries-incubator/singularity-introduction/_episodes/07-singularity-images-building.md

 > ~~~
 > {: .language-bash}
 >
-> The `singularity run` command should now work successfully.
+> The `singularity run` command should now work successfully without needing to use `--contain`.
 Bear in mind that once you exit the Docker Singularity container shell and shutdown the container, this configuration will not persist.
 {: .callout}